 How To Personalize Website Content With Agility CMS

-For the purposes of this tutorial and demonstration, we will use Google Optimize.
+For this tutorial and demonstration, we will use Google Optimize.
 With Optimize, you can test your website and customize certain parts of your site to find out what converts best.

 Once you discover what's relevant to your audience and their interests – and what's most likely to help them convert – Optimize can deliver personalized experiences at scale that promote engagement and improve conversions.

-Let’s take a look at how to use Google Optimize and Agility CMS together.
+Let’s look at how to use Google Optimize and Agility CMS together.

 Personalization Using Google Optimize

 In this example, we've created a Content Model called Geo Card and added a dropdown field called Region Target with country values for Canada & United States.
-One of the best things about Google Optimize is that you can use any region values as long as Google supports that region.
+One of the best things about Google Optimize is using any region value as long as Google supports that region.